 Get in touch

-To request further information on SSA-related issues or to be kept informed on current SSA activities at SatCen, please send an email to firstname.lastname@example.org.
+To request further information on SSA related matters, please send an email to the SatCen SSA Unit: firstname.lastname@example.org.